the-blue-coder/react-base/src/code-templates/pages/Readme.txt

 BACK END:

 -   Create the entity and do migration
--   Run symfony console make:crud
+-   Run symfony console make:crud -> It will create the controller automatically
 -   Create the service
 -   Update the logics in the controller and the service's methods as needed